 Except that Harry Bosch isn't an LAPD detective anymore.
 He was forced into retirement two years ago at the end of The Burning Room, and has been at loose ends ever since.
 Now 66 years old, and having won a wrongful termination suit against the LAPD, Harry is now working part-time as a private detective.
-He takes as a client one Whitney Vance, a very wealthy man now 85 years old and physically extremely frail.
+He takes as a client one Whitney Vance, a very wealthy and very frail elderly man.
 Vance, who is aware that he has little time left, gives Harry a job: find the Mexican servant that Vance impregnated when he was a young man.
 Vance, who has no legitimate heirs, wants Harry to find out if he has any descendants.

 Tropes present in this work: